 Our earliest work with “the count” started in 2004 when we were tasked with providing planning, statistical research, and social research using data derived from the annual census for a few small communities in Massachusetts.
-This was well before mobile apps were a viable option and instead we had no choice but to use paper forms, clipboards, and tools such as Excel and Access to compile the results.
+This was well before mobile apps were a viable option and instead, we had no choice but to use paper forms, clipboards, and tools such as Excel and Access to compile the results.

 After the volunteers went home, we were left with the painstaking process of trying to make sense of it all.
-Deciphering handwriting and understanding shorthand, is a major barrier to tabulating the results from a paper-based count.
+Deciphering handwriting and understanding shorthand is a major barrier to tabulating the results from a paper-based count.
 Volunteers often left off critical information that inevitably put the decision back on us whether to guess what the response was or leave it blank.
-Count volunteers would also occasionally wander beyond their designated count areas and accidentally count people that someone else already counted.
+Count volunteers would also occasionally wander beyond their designated count areas and accidentally count people that someone else had already counted.

 The feedback received from community partners has been instrumental in helping us continuously refine and enhance our technical framework.
 We are now providing additional features and services that extend well beyond what can be found within a basic surveying tool.
 Our connection with clients and their work, technical acumen, understanding of the ever-changing Federal requirements, and our passion for being part of the effort to help end homelessness are what differentiate us from the rest.

 The image of the Regional Command Center, shown below, highlights the broad adoption of the Counting Us app to automate PIT counts throughout the country.
 Contact us if your region is interested in embracing proven technology to automate your next homeless count.